 For the past five years, we have been helping wateraid create digital resources that disseminate their message in a fun and engaging way to children, young people and families.

-Working with their education team, we have been tasked with producing different products for these different audiences, with the right tone and visual approach, and with the right interaction and content for each.
+Working with their education team, we have been tasked with producing different products for their digital campaigns aimed at these different audiences, with the right tone and visual approach, and with the right interaction and content for each.

 We have designed and developed 3 different games to date for WaterAid, and we are soon to embark on a fourth (watch this space!)